tetyanaloskutova/remote-works/docs/guides/payments.rst

         # Handle connecting to the gateway and sending the auth request here
         response = gateway.authorize(token=payment_information['token'])

-        # Return a correct response format so Saleor can process it,
+        # Return a correct response format so Remote-works can process it,
         # the response must be json serializable
         return {
             'is_success': response.is_success,